Eddio0141/UniTAS/README.md

 - Separate tool to set up the TAS tool for a unity game
 - Integrate BepInEx to project
 - Build script or something to build everything properly
-- A way to handle multiple unity versions, including 32 / 64 bits
 - A way to handle additional unity patches which is a dependency not included by default
 - l2cpp support
 - TAS GUI